ESAT: Programming

 Content is mostly focused on political news from Ethiopia, but also covers some international news.
 The majority of broadcasts are in Amharic (the federal language of Ethiopia) with some programs in Afaan Oromo and English.
 It has studios located in Washington D.C., Amsterdam and London (UK).
 In addition to a satellite and online TV service, ESAT also added a daily radio broadcast in September 2011.

 Political significance

 ESAT from its inception was a source of contrary voices highly critical of the Ethiopian government.
 It was one of the pivotal media organizations reporting on anti-government protests that swept across Ethiopia starting in 2015 and lasting until 2018.
 There were one of many media organization banned and charged in absentia for inciting violence and promoting acts of terror by the Ethiopian government.
 The charges were dropped in late May or early June 2018.
 The station has long been linked with the Ginbot 7 political opposition group, something that has not be verified by ESAT itself.
+Prior to moving to the Ethio 360 Media, Habtamu Ayalew contributed to the network.